-An unidentified man was killed Wednesday evening when he was hit by a car as he was crossing South Claiborne Avenue, New Orleans police said.
+A 61-year-old man was killed Monday evening when he was hit by a car while he was trying to walk across South Claiborne Avenue, New Orleans police said.

 In separate robberies over the weekend, one man was robbed by rifle-wielding assailants in the Hollygrove area, and another man was robbed by a bicyclist in the Milan neighborhood.

 A man allegedly breaking into a Pine Street home escaped from police officers by jumping out of a high window onto the roof of a home next door, authorities said.